-Exogenous ketones are a supplement used for boosting performance and energy, or complementing a low carb diet designed for weight loss.
-They are ketones you can consume that your body isn’t directly making.
-However from your cell’s perspective, they cannot tell the difference.
+Exogenous ketones are a supplement used for boosting performance and energy, or complementing a low-carb diet designed for weight loss.
+Exogenous ketones may help you get into ketosis initially or help you get back into ketosis after eating carbohydrates.

 Benefits of Exogenous Ketones

 Exogenous ketones, like nutritional ketosis, come with a number of health benefits, including[*]: